 - Who do you like most at school?

-- How do you think you are treated by the other children at school?
+- How do you think the other children at school treat you?

 The answers to these questions will help you understand why your child has no friends.